maritaca-ai/maritalk-api/README.md

 The API is available for free to all users.
 We plan to introduce a paid version in the future that will offer increased throughput and reliability.

 ### Rate Limit
-At the moment, there is a limit of 4 requests per minute to ensure that everyone has the opportunity to test the model.
+At the moment, there is a limit of one request every 5 seconds to ensure that everyone has the opportunity to test the model.
 If your request is denied due to exceeding this limit, you will receive an HTTP 429 error.

 ### Maximum sequence length
 Currently, we support a maximum sequence length of 2048 tokens, which is equivalent to approximately 1000 words in Portuguese.
 We will soon support 8196 tokens.